 Accidents that lead to serious injury or death can cause lasting physical, emotional, and financial pain in their victims and their families.
 When there’s nowhere to turn, Russo, Russo & Slania, P.C. will be waiting to help.
 Our deep Tucson roots, which trace back to 1956, combined with decades of litigation experience, make our firm the logical choice for victims and their families who need compensation for injuries and suffering caused by truck driver negligence.

 Involved in a truck accident by no fault of your own?
 Need superior representation to overcome insurance or trucking company bullying?
-Contact us to schedule your free consultation today at (520) 529-1515.
+Contact our Tucson truck driver error attorneys to schedule your free consultation today at (520) 529-1515.

 What is Truck Driver Negligence?

 Any action that takes the truck driver’s eyes off the road, or any method of mishandling or misusing their truck, may be considered truck driver negligence.
 To be considered negligence, you will have to demonstrate that the truck driver violated the standard of care they owed to you, that their violation directly led to your injuries, and that your injuries caused you significant damages.

 Negligence comes in many forms.
 In truck driving, you might find drivers are inclined to: